An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Model comparison and hypothesis testing

 \chapter{Model comparison and hypothesis testing}

-\lb{ch7} The comparison of {\bf statistical models} that compete for an optimal fit to the \emph{same} given set of quantitative--empirical data is an essential issue of reliability assessment which needs to be addressed in {\bf inductive statistical inference}.
-Concerning their main objectives, some parallels can be drawn between {\bf model comparison} in the {\bf Bayes--Laplace approach} on the one-hand side, and frequentist null hypothesis significance testing on the other, but the former operation is based on a conceptually sound and transparent methodology, as we intend to sketch in this chapter.
+\lb{ch8} The comparison of \textbf{statistical models} that compete for an optimal fit to the \textit{same} given set of \textbf{quantitative--empirical data} is an essential issue of reliability assessment which needs to be addressed in \textbf{inductive statistical inference}.
+Concerning their main objectives, some parallels can be drawn between \textbf{model comparison} in the \textbf{Bayes--Laplace approach} on the one-hand side, and frequentist null hypothesis significance testing on the other, but the former operation is based on a conceptually sound and transparent methodology, as we intend to describe in this chapter.

-In the {\bf Bayes--Laplace approach} there have been developed two different kinds of frameworks to capture the \emph{relative} performance of two or more competing statistical models as regards quality of {\bf model-fit} attained, and their ensuing {\bf posterior predictive accuracy}.
-The aim is to reduce potential {\bf over-} and {\bf under-fitting} of the data as much as possible.
-As, for a given research problem, \emph{no} {\bf statistical model} that was built from relevant prior information and available empirical evidence will ever be ``correct'' in the ontological sense, it is worthwhile considering the option of ultimately drawing inferences from a model that was obtained from averaging over two or more of the competing {\bf statistical models}, should the fit of any of the models involved in the averaging process not be entirely unacceptable.
-The weight factors necessary for {\bf model averaging} are obtained from normalising the differences in the quantified \emph{relative} {\bf posterior predictive accuracy} of the models which were taken into account.
+In the \textbf{Bayes--Laplace approach} there have been developed two different kinds of frameworks to capture the \textit{relative} performance of two or more competing \textbf{statistical models} as regards quality of \textbf{model-fit} attained, and their ensuing \textbf{out-of-sample posterior predictive accuracy}.
+The aim is to reduce potential \textbf{over-} or \textbf{under-fitting} of a candidate \textbf{statistical model} to given \textbf{quantitative--empirical data} as much as possible.
+As, for a specific research problem, \textit{no} \textbf{statistical model} that was built from relevant prior information and available empirical evidence will ever be ``correct'' in the ontological sense, i.e., be identical to the true \textbf{data-generating process}, it is worthwhile considering the option of drawing inferences from a statistical model that was obtained from averaging over two or more of the competing \textbf{statistical models}, should the fit of any of the statistical models involved in the averaging process not be entirely unacceptable.
+The weight factors necessary for \textbf{model averaging} are obtained from normalising the differences in the quantified \textit{relative} \textbf{out-of-sample posterior predictive accuracy} of the different \textbf{statistical models} considered.